Want to learn how to make mountains for model train layouts? It’s actually super easy!

 Well, you need to make sure that any hill you build is going to adequately allow for your train to travel up its slope or plan accordingly around that.
 Model trains can actually go up steeper inclines than the real thing.

-So what’s the best way to build a hill or mountain for your model train set?
+So what’s the best way to build a hill or mountains for your model train set?

 Paper mache’ build